Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Background and Motivation

 \subsection{Analysis: IOPS as the Bottleneck}

-By storing the full model parameters in flash and selectively transferring only the activated parameters to DRAM for computation, mobile devices can accommodate larger and more powerful models while maintaining the resource demands of running smaller models.
-However, this approach is severely constrained by the data transfer overhead.
-As shown in Table~\ref{tab:io-bottleneck}, I/O operations between flash and DRAM account for the majority of the inference latency.
-Consequently, the efficiency of I/O operations emerges as the pivotal determinant of the smooth execution of this process.
+Activation sparsity enables smartphones to accommodate larger and more powerful models within the limited DRAM capacity required for smaller models by activating only a subset of parameters.
+However, this memory saving comes at the cost of increased I/O operations between flash memory and DRAM.
+As listed in Table~\ref{tab:intro-io-bottleneck}, I/O operations account for the majority of total inference latency, severely constraining overall inference efficiency.
+Consequently, the efficiency of I/O operations emerges as a pivotal determinant of enabling the smooth deployment of LLMs on smartphones.

-The root cause of this I/O overhead lies in the dynamic nature of activation sparsity, where the specific subset of neurons that is activated changes with the inputs.
-As a result, each inference request necessitates loading a unique set of neurons from flash into DRAM, leading to considerable data transfer overhead.
-More critically, overlapping these data transfers with computation proves challenging, as the prediction of activated neurons is contingent on the inputs from the current or adjacent layers.
-The amount of computation available is insufficient to hide the substantial I/O latency.
+The root cause of the increased I/O operations lies in the dynamic nature of activation sparsity, where the subset of activated parameters varies with each model input.
+As a result, every new inference request generates I/O operations to transfer new activated parameters.
+More critically, mitigating this I/O overhead presents significant challenges.
+First, identifying the activated parameters in a given layer depends on the outputs of the previous layer, making it difficult to overlap I/O latency with computation.
+Second, the disjoint activation of parameters across different inference requests diminishes the effectiveness of caching strategies.
+Although the volume of data transfer can be reduced, the remaining parameters still suffer from low I/O bandwidth utilization.

-To address this, prior work predominantly seeks to mitigate the volume of data loaded through optimized data management techniques.
-However, due to the minimal overlap in activated neurons across different inference requests, the efficiency remains suboptimal.
-Our findings reveal that the bottleneck in I/O operations stems not from the volume of data transferred but from the low effective bandwidth utilization.
-We evaluate the inference latency of OPT-350M with different activation sparsity ratios, as depicted in Figure~\ref{fig:motivation-sparsity}.
-Despite the reduced data transfer, the inference latency with activation sparsity approaches, or even surpasses, that of dense models.
-This is because the scattered nature of neuron activation in conventional model-structure-based neuron placement results in numerous small-grained read accesses.
-This causes the device to become heavily IOPS-bound, preventing the full exploitation of the available bandwidth.
+Table~\ref{tab:background-sparsity} demonstrates that the bottleneck in I/O operations arises primarily from low effective bandwidth utilization, rather than the volume of data transfer.
+As the ratio of non-activated neurons increases, the I/O volume between flash memory and DRAM decreases.
+However, inference latency remains longer than that of the fully-activated (dense) case until the non-activation ratio reaches around 80\%.
+This inefficiency occurs because, in conventional model-structure-based placements, activated parameters are scattered across flash memory, leading to small-grained read accesses that limit bandwidth utilization.
+Therefore, I/O operations become heavily IOPS-bound, preventing the full exploitation of the available UFS bandwidth on smartphones.